-David Applebaum co-chairs Akin Gump Strauss Hauer & Feld LLP’s energy regulation, markets and enforcement practice.
+David Applebaum co-heads Akin Gump Strauss Hauer & Feld LLP’s energy regulation, markets and enforcement practice.
 Mr. Applebaum’s practice focuses on energy regulatory enforcement before the Federal Energy Regulatory Commission (FERC) and other agencies, as well as complex civil litigation, government enforcement, and internal investigations on behalf of energy and other clients.

 Practice & Background